ebi2kh/React-demo-portfolio/README.md

 # Portfolio Website

 This is a demo portfolio website showcasing my projects and skills.
-The site is built using React and styled with Tailwind CSS.
+The site is built using React and styled with Tailwind CSS in Persian.

 ## Features